-You’ve worked long hours—month after month, year after year— to establish and grow your own business.
-In fact, you’ve worked so hard that you haven’t had much time to plan either for the business’s future, or your own.
+You’ve worked long hours—month after month, year after year— to establish and grow your own family business.
+In fact, perhaps you’ve worked so hard that you haven’t had much time to plan either for the business’s future, or your own.

 The interest that you have in your business will be included in your estate for tax purposes.
 Section 303 of the Internal Revenue Code allows a business owner’s estate to sell shares back to the corporation without adverse tax consequences.
 When an owner dies, if the value of the business owned by the decedent exceeds a defined percentage of his or her own estate, the company can redeem, or buy back, stock from the owner’s estate to the extent that it will cover transfer tax liabilities and administration expenses.
 Using the redemption avoids adverse income tax consequences and provides liquidity to the estate.

-This is another tax benefit afforded owners of family companies.
+This is another tax benefit afforded owners of a family business.
 Often, the IRS will value real estate in terms of its highest and best use— that is, what the real estate would be worth if sold at current market prices.
 But companies that own real estate that is used as part of the business can value the property according to the purpose it actually serves.
 Special-use valuation is especially beneficial to businesses that own an asset, such as a warehouse or a parking lot, that is located in an area where real estate values are soaring.
 Of course, this option is available only if requirements prescribed by Internal Revenue Code Section 2032A have been met (i.e., the value of the real property must represent 50% or more of the adjusted gross estate).

 Another way to save on estate taxes is to transfer ownership of the company to a limited partnership, transferring, in turn, minority interests in the partnership to family members.
-Once again, the value of the transferred interests can be discounted to reflect lack of marketability and lack of control, and can remove future appreciation in the value of the business from the owner’s estate.
-This approach can be used even if the business is set up as a corporation and can remove or reduce future appreciation from the owner’s estate tax base.
-For example, if the business is worth $1 million today, but is expected to be worth $5 million in 10 years, transferring ownership gradually means the owner will pay estate taxes on a lower value.
+Once again, the value of the transferred interests can be discounted to reflect lack of marketability and lack of control, and can remove future appreciation in the value of the business from the family business owner’s estate.
+This approach can be used even if the family business is set up as a corporation and can remove or reduce future appreciation from the owner’s estate tax base.
+For example, if the family business is worth $1 million today, but is expected to be worth $5 million in 10 years, transferring ownership gradually means the owner will pay estate taxes on a lower value.

-This estate planning option, per Internal Revenue Code Section 664, allows an owner to unlock appreciation in a business and avoid capital gains tax, while making gifts to charity.
+This estate planning option, per Internal Revenue Code Section 664, allows an owner to unlock appreciation in a business and minimize capital gains tax, while making gifts to charity.
 An owner can place a portion of his or her assets in the trust, which will provide a certain level of income annually to the owner and his or her spouse.
 Since the trust itself does not pay taxes, it can sell company stock and no capital gains tax will have to be paid.
 The owner also benefits by having an income tax charitable deduction.
 At the owner’s death, the assets pass to charity.

 This article is for informational purposes only and is not intended as an offer or solicitation for the sale of any financial product or services.
 It is not designed or intended to provide financial, tax, legal, or accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 If professional advice is needed, the services of a professional advisor should be sought.Contact an Expert